How to clean fake jewelry is a common question among jewelry lovers who want to keep their costume jewelry looking its best.

 This article lists the 8 best and easy ways to clean artificial jewelry.
 You will be amazed by how clean and shiny they become!
 Read on to learn some home hacks to keep your artificial jewelry looking as good as new.
 Scroll down!

 Lemon is naturally acidic, which helps remove the oxide layer on the jewelry easily.
-The process:

 - Mix equal parts of water and lemon juice.